 Let’s say you’ve finally decided you’re done with your current job and it’s time to start looking for a new position.
 You furiously make dozens of edits to your profile, which your existing connections (including your boss and other colleagues) then see all over their own news’ feeds.
 You’ve basically just advertised that you’re open to new opportunities.
 You might as well have tweeted that you’re looking to make a career move.

 Fortunately, there’s an easy fix for this problem.
-Before making any changes to your page, select “Edit Profile” from the top menu, then scroll to the bottom right of the page and make sure that the “notify your network” button is switched off.
+Before making any changes to your page, go to Settings & Privacy, then scroll to the “How others see your LinkedIn activity” section and make sure that you’ve switched off the button under “Share job changes, education changes, and work anniversaries from profile.”

 My recommendation is to always keep profile-edit notifications off.
 Unless you’ve recently changed jobs and want people in your network to be notified, there’s really no good reason to have it on.